solliancenet/azure-synapse-analytics-workshop-400/day-01/lab01-data-integration-part-1.md

 ![JSON nested output.](media/spark-json-output-nested.png "JSON output")

 This makes analyzing the data a bit difficult.
-This is because the JSON file contents looks like the following:
+This is because the JSON file contents look like the following:

 ```json
 [